 - 1. The Tribunal is hereby established as a functional autonomous body with an independent legal personality. - 2.
-The Tribunal shall be responsible for the appeals against Decisions taken by the Board in the implementation of the relevant provisions of this Protocol.

-The Decisions of the Tribunal shall be final and binding on all parties to the disputes.

-3. The composition and modalities for the functioning of the Tribunal shall be determined by a Regulation to be developed by the Council of Ministers.
+The Tribunal shall be responsible for the appeals against Decisions taken by the Board of the Authority in the implementation of the relevant provisions of this Protocol.
+The Decisions of the Tribunal shall be final and binding on all parties to the disputes. - 3.
+The composition and modalities for the functioning of the Competition Tribunal shall be determined by a Regulation to be developed by the Council of Ministers.

-PART VI FINAL PROVISIONS
+PART V FINAL PROVISIONS